 “I was astounded by all the preparation that they did.
 We are proud of our students who made the dean’s list last semester and I hope they will wear their new College of Business & Entrepreneurship t-shirts with that same sense of pride.
 I’m already looking forward to the reception we will host during the Spring Semester,” said Duncan.

-For information about the College of Business & Entrepreneurship and its degree programs, visit NGU.edu/college-of-business-and-entrepreneurship.
+Learn more about the College of Business & Entrepreneurship and its degree programs.